-The algorithm for tamper-resistant RTT estimation is as follows: \begin{enumerate} \item Replace last octet of target IP address with a random value \item Measure the RTT to a machine that is near the target in the network and therefore has a similar RTT. \item Randomize the assessment interval so the time of the next latency assessment cannot be predicted \end{enumerate}
+The algorithm for tamper-resistant RTT estimation is as follows: \begin{enumerate} \item Replace the last octet of the target IP address with a random value \item Measure the RTT to a machine near the target in the network and therefore has a similar RTT. \item Randomize the assessment interval so that the time of the next latency assessment is not predictable \end{enumerate}